 Our LED-UV Press dries the ink instantly, giving better colour vibrancy than almost any competitor.
 It also allows us to print on a range of plastics and vinyls.

-Spot colour printing (Only available for litho/offset printing) is a method that uses a different ink from the Pantone® Colour Library (PMS) for each colour.
+Spot colour printing (Only available for LED-UV litho/offset printing) is a method that uses a different ink from the Pantone® Colour Library (PMS) for each colour.
 By using this process it is possible to achieve exceptional fidelity and vibrant colour reproduction.

 Normally reserved for Corporate Stationery where single, two or three colours are used to create the corporate brand, but can also be used to great effect for adding extra definition to 4 colour process print as fifth and sixth colours.